Jeff Horton: Head coach at Nevada

 After the 1992 football season ended, Wolf Pack head coach Chris Ault stepped down to focus on his duties as the university's athletic director.
 Horton was Ault's hand-picked successor, and he returned from Las Vegas to take over as head coach of the Wolf Pack.
 Horton lead Nevada to a 7–4 record and a second-place finish in the Big West Conference.
+On November 22, 1993, Horton accepted the position of head coach at UNLV.

 Head coach at UNLV

 Following the 1993 season, Horton accepted the head coaching position at in-state rival UNLV, a move commonly referred to as the "Red Defection" by Wolf Pack fans.
-His first season, 1994, the Rebels won the Big West title and the Las Vegas Bowl, winning Horton that conference's Coach of the Year award.
+In his first season in 1994, the Rebels won a share of the Big West title (officially the first and only conference championship in program history) and the 1994 Las Vegas Bowl, winning Horton that conference's Coach of the Year award.

 However, this would not last, and Horton would win only six more games over the next three years.
 He was fired after the Rebels finished 0–11 in the 1998 season, the only winless season in school history until the 2020 UNLV team finished 0–6 under head coach Marcus Arroyo.